gramener/uifactory/README.md

 ```

 Instead, you should wrap your HTML inside a `<script type="text/html">...</script>`.
-Anything you write inside it will be rendered as a Lodash template.
+Anything you write inside it will be rendered as a template.
 (Any HTML outside it is ignored.)

 ```html